Quansight-Labs/quansight-labs-site/posts/2020/07/Three-months-and-having-fun.md

 -->

-I joined Quansight Labs at the beginning of April, splitting my time between PyTorch (working on a community work order) and contributing to the Python scientific data software stack, primarily on NumPy.
+I joined Quansight Labs at the beginning of April, splitting my time between PyTorch (as part of a group working under a contract) and contributing to the Python scientific data software stack, primarily to NumPy.
 I have found my next home; the people, the projects, and the atmosphere are an all around win-win for me and (I hope) for the projects to which I contribute.